Skip to main content

 foreground

-Brings Audio Weaver Server window to the foreground (top most in Z-order).
+Brings Audio Weaver Server window to the foreground (topmost in Z-order).
 Makes the window visible if it was behind other windows.

 On success, the reply is: